Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Analysis

+Note, $\hat{q}(\data_{t+1} \vert \data_t, \cond)$ is a newly-defined conditional forward diffusion process.
 At a high level,~\equref{eq: guided_diffusion_key_step} tries to convert any \textit{conditional} forward diffusion process,~\ie,~$\hat{q}(\data_{t+1} \vert \data_t, \cond)$, into an \textit{unconditional} forward diffusion process,~\ie,~$q(\data_{t+1} \vert \data_t)$.
-Based on~\equref{eq: guided_diffusion_key_step},~\citet{dhariwal2021diffusion} derive that the reverse process of $\hat{q}(\data_{t+1} \vert \data_t, \cond)$ can be decomposed into a combination of an unconditional denoising diffusion process and a classifier prediction as in~\equref{eq: guided_diffusion} (or Eq.~(2) and Eq.~(60) in~\cite{dhariwal2021diffusion}).
-For details, please refer to Appendix H in~\cite{dhariwal2021diffusion}.
+Based on~\equref{eq: guided_diffusion_key_step},~\citet{dhariwal2021diffusion} derive that the reverse process of $\hat{q}(\data_{t+1} \vert \data_t, \cond)$ can be decomposed into a combination of an unconditional denoising diffusion process and a classifier prediction as in~\equref{eq: guided_diffusion}.

-However, it is questionable whether~\equref{eq: guided_diffusion_key_step} always holds: why should a conditional denoising process behave identical to an unconditional one?
+However, it is questionable whether the assumption of~\equref{eq: guided_diffusion_key_step} always holds: why should a conditional denoising process behave identical to an unconditional one?
 If \equref{eq: guided_diffusion_key_step} does not hold everywhere, the two sides in~\equref{eq: guided_diffusion} may differ too.
 Indeed, our experiments on synthetic 1D data verify our suspicion as shown in~\figref{fig: gaussian traj diff cg}.
 Furthermore, not only does the vanilla conditional model (left side of~\equref{eq: guided_diffusion}) behave differently from the proposed decomposition (right side of~\equref{eq: guided_diffusion}), but different instantiations of the classifier $p_\theta ( \cond \vert \data_{t})$ will produce significantly divergent behaviors as well.
 The ``guidance scale = 1'' plots in~\figref{fig: gaussian traj cg classifier nonlinear} and~\ref{fig: gaussian traj cg classifier linear} clearly illustrate this.

 \textbf{Large \cgguide~scale $w$} introduced by~\citet{dhariwal2021diffusion} will amplify the difference demonstrated above.
 Specifically,~\citet{dhariwal2021diffusion} suggest increasing the impact of the classifier with $w > 1$ and sampling from a distribution that is skewed towards high classifier confidence: